brian-ikiara/alx-higher_level_programming/0x06-python-classes/README.md

 	    @property
 	    def age(self):
-		"""get the dog's age.
+		"""Get the dog's age.

-		the '@property' is known as a decorator. it declares this method as a getter function. utilized by private instance attributes when a specific value is required.
+		The '@property' is known as a decorator. it declares this method as a getter function.
+Utilized by private instance attributes when a specific value is required.

 		"""